quilime/projection-mapping-workshop/README.md

 ====

-## Day 1, Aug 19 2014, 6-9pm
+## Day 1

 ### Quad Mapping

-In its simplest form, the light cast from a typical project is typically a rectangle.

-A straightforward way to map graphics to a surface is to draw to a quad, and "corner pin" the quad to match the perspective of the projected image.

-Using this hand-mapping technique, we can draw a series of rectangles that are hand-mapped onto the scene.
+In its purest form, the light cast from a typical projector is a rectangle.
+Additionally, most content built for screens are rectangles.
+Therefore, a straightforward method of mapping graphics to a surface is to draw it in a quad, and "corner pin" the quad to match the perspective of the projected image.
+Using this hand-mapping technique, we can draw a series of rectangles that are aligned onto a space or object.
 This is great for:

-  - Simple Shapes
-  - Images
+  - Existing Images
-  - Video
+  - Existing Videos
+  - Emulation of Multiple Displays
+  - Placing "displays" of content where ever you like

-#### Processing
+#### Using Processing

 In the examples/ folder, you will find a few Processing sketches.
 One of which is an example that uses Projected Quads, based on a processing sketch by [Marcin Ignac](http://marcinignac.com/blog/projectedquads-source-code/).
 Navigate to the examples/ folder in this repo and open ProjectedQuadsGLShaders, for example.